Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 ### Labels and Annotations

+> ⚠️ CloudZero supports a maximum of **300 labels** for Kubernetes resources.
+Ensure you configure regex patterns to gather only the necessary labels/annotations.
+Additional labels after the first 300 are discarded.

+**By default**, this chart exports pod and namespace labels with keys matching `app.kubernetes.io/component`, and no annotations.
+You can configure what labels and/or annotations exported by following the steps in this section.

 This chart allows the exporting of labels and annotations from the following resources:

 - `Pod`
 - `Deployment`
 - `StatefulSet`